sb2nov/mac-setup/Git/gitignore.md

 ## Generate gitignore

-Visit [gitignore.io](https://www.gitignore.io/?templates=macos) and fill it with your needs
+Visit [gitignore.io](https://www.gitignore.io/?templates=macos) and fill it with your needs.